grpc/proposal/A27-xds-global-load-balancing.md

 In the future, we may add support for the incremental ADS variant of xDS.
-However, we have no plans to support any non-aggregated variants of xDS, nor do we plan to support REST.
+However, we have no plans to support any non-aggregated variants of xDS, nor do we plan to support REST or filesystem subscription.

+Initially, gRPC will support version 2 of the xDS APIs.
+In the future, we will likely upgrade to v3 or beyond, with appropriate transition periods to allow users to upgrade their management servers.

 ### Related Proposals: